acryptos/docs.acryptos.com/README.md

 * You will need to **Stake** your Vault or Liquidity tokens in the Vaults to farm the native tokens. \(ACS/ACSI\).
 * **Farms do not** automatically compound and require **manual harvesting** \(through the Harvest Button\) by the user.
-* [Auto-compounding ACS/ACSI Vaults](https://app.acryptos.com/core/) for already harvested or purchased ACS and ACSI tokens are offered on the platform as well.
+* [Auto-compounding ACS Vault and ACSI Vault](https://app.acryptos.com/core/) for already harvested or purchased ACS and ACSI tokens are offered on the platform as well.